Apply to Work at the Writing Center

 Students interested in becoming a peer tutor at the Writing Center are also required to take a two-credit course, Cultivating Voice: A Writing Tutor’s Craft, offered every Spring.
 Please refer to the Cultivating Voice course description in the current academic year's Evening and Weekend catalog.

 Applicants should be welcoming, responsible, and community-minded.
-They should have strong attention to detail, be quick to ask clarifying questions, possess good time management and task prioritization skills, and take pride in their unique abilities as they relate to the work of the Writing Center.
+They should have strong attention to detail, be quick to ask clarifying questions, possess good (and growing) time management and task prioritization skills.
+We are an encouraging, supportive environment, and we take pride in each tutor's unique abilities as they relate to the work of the Writing Center.

 Olympia and Tacoma Campus